Kun-Chuan/Kun-Chuan/README.md

-# About me
+### Hi there 👋, my name is Kun-Chuan
-。 Pursuing master degree in Electrical and Computer Engineering @ University of Florida 。 Intereseted in IC design
+。Pursuing master degree in Electrical and Computer Engineering @ University of Florida 。 Interested in Digital Design

-# Skills
-。 Cadence Virtuoso, C, Verilog
+Skills:  Cadence Virtuoso, C, Verilog